 Low Cost + High Benefit

 Do these tasks first because they’re the simplest ones to complete, but they’ll help you get closer to your goal.

 Approving artwork created for a sales brochure would likely fit this category.
-You could easily decide on whether you liked the artwork/layout, but your decision to approve would trigger the production of the leaflet and the subsequent sales benefits of sending it out to potential customers.
+You could easily decide on whether you liked the artwork/layout, but your decision to approve it would trigger the production of the leaflet and the subsequent sales benefits of sending it out to potential customers.

 High Cost + High Benefit